Expertise and Research Interests

 Chronic Graft-vs-Host Disease (GVHD) Consortium

 The Chronic GVHD Consortium was established to conduct investigations of GVHD that occur after allogeneic stem cell transplantation.
-Particular emphasis is on chronic GVHD, cutaneous sclerosis, bronchiolitis obliterans syndrome, and late-acute graft-versus-host disease.
-Dr. Lee is the lead Principal Investigator for the consortium and holds various sub-contracts with participating sites and companies in order to conduct clinical research.
-Along with implementing various studies, the Consortium was also created to provide an ongoing resource for collaboration with other investigators around the world.
+Dr. Lee is the Principal Investigator for the consortium and holds various sub-contracts with participating sites and companies in order to conduct clinical research.
+Along with implementing studies, the Consortium was also created to provide an ongoing resource for collaboration with other investigators around the world.
 Below is a list of participating consortium sites as well as links to consortium research resources.

 Participating Core Sites